karim-ouldaklouche/Sentiment_Analysis/README.md

 * !pip uninstall tensorflow
 * !pip install tensorflow-gpu

+There is another to use the version 2 of tensorflor with :
+* %tensorflow_version 2.x

+Unfortunalty, with this command, the GPU can be used.

 The table above gives the accuracy all the models (train and test set) :

 <table>